-The media available in the library is our DVD collection, and is available at both the Notre Dame Campus library and the Exchange District Campus library.
+A DVD collection is available at both the Notre Dame Campus library and the Exchange District Campus library.

-At the Exchange District Campus, the media is shelved within the book stacks and are organized according to their call numbers.
-The cases within the stacks will be empty and upon checking out materials, the library staff will get the disc for you.
+At the Exchange District Campus, DVDs are shelved within the book stacks and are organized according to their call numbers.

 The book collections at RRC are sorted using the Library of Congress (LC) classification system.